Congratulations for considering mediation as the efficient, cost effective and self-determined way of resolving your family law dispute!

 If your matter relates to parenting arrangements for your children, with the exception of some very limited circumstances you cannot commence proceedings unless you have been issued with a certificate by a Family Dispute Resolution Practitioner (Section 60I Certificate) following a mediation process.

 Our Fraser Murray conducts mediations as a Nationally Accredited Mediator, but not as a Family Dispute Resolution Practitioner.
 Therefore parties who engage Life Law Mediations to conduct their mediation will not receive a certificate to commence parenting proceedings.
-In my experience this means that negotiating parties have a vested interest in resolving matters constructively and are more likely to reach an agreement as a result.
+Fraser is currently undertaking additional training to be certified as a Family Dispute Resolution Practitioner with an anticipated completion of November 2019.

 See more information about Fraser Murray here.